CumulusNetworks/docs/content/cumulus-linux-510/Network-Virtualization/QinQ-and-VXLANs.md

 ```

 -->
-To verify that the bridge is configured for QinQ, run the `ip -d link show bridge` commands and check for *vlan\_protocol 802.1ad* in the output:
+To verify the bridge QinQ configuration, run the `ip -d link show bridge` commands and check for *vlan\_protocol 802.1ad* in the output:

 ```
 cumulus@switch:~$ sudo ip -d link show bridge